Hope Diamond: Replicas

 In 2007, a lead cast of the French Blue diamond was discovered in the gemological collections of the National Museum of Natural History in Paris.
 This triggered an investigation by an international team of researchers into the stone's history, which previously had to rely on two-dimensional sketches of the diamond.
 The three-dimensional structure allowed researchers to apply techniques such as computer-aided drawing analysis.

-The methods for digitally-reconstructing the gem are reviewed in this articles "Theft and Disappearance" section.
+The methods for digitally-reconstructing the gem are reviewed in this article's "Theft and Disappearance" section.
 The emblem of the Golden Fleece of Louis XV was reconstructed around the French Blue, including the "Côte de Bretagne" spinel of 107 carat, the "Bazu" diamond of 32.62 carat, 3 oriental topazes (yellow sapphires), five brilliants of up to 5 carat and nearly 300 smaller diamonds.

 As part of the investigation, the "Tavernier Blue" diamond was reconstructed from the original French edition of Tavernier's Voyages (rather than the later London edition, which had distorted and modified Tavernier's original figures).
 The Smithsonian Institution provided ray-tracing and optical spectroscopic data about the Hope diamond.

 The lead cast had been catalogued at the French museum in 1850 and was provided by a prominent Parisian jeweler named Charles Archard who lived during the same generation as René Just Haüy, who died in 1822.
 Most likely, the lead cast was made near 1815, because that was the year that similar entries from the 1850 catalogue had been made.
 The model was accompanied by a label stating that the French Blue was in the possession of a person known as "Mr. Hope of London".
 Other archives at the Muséum suggests that Hope was a customer of Achard for many years, particularly for blue gems.